How we build credit intelligence from public records.

 5. Limits and disclaimers

 TraceComp data is sourced from public records and may lag the registry of record by days or weeks.
-Coverage is densest in markets we have launched (Morocco today) and grows as we onboard new countries.
+Coverage spans 13 fully-loaded jurisdictions today — including the UK, France, Australia, Germany, and Brazil — and grows as we onboard new free, complete registers.
 Our score is a decision-support tool, not investment advice — always verify critical decisions with primary sources and qualified advisors.

 See also: Data Sources · About TraceComp